Picture of Dr Balwi examining a patient who has an androgenetic alopecia.

 Androgenetic alopecia is primarily caused by the hormone dihydrotestosterone (DHT).
 DHT is produced from a male hormone, testosterone.
 In men, the enzyme 5-alpha-reductase is particularly active in the hair follicles of the temples and the back of the head.
 This enzyme converts testosterone into DHT.

 DHT affects hair follicles, making them smaller and weaker.
 As a result, hair falls out and does not regrow.
-In addition to genetic predisposition, there are other factors that can promote androgenic alopecia, including:
+In addition to genetic predisposition, there are other factors that can cause hair loss, including:

 • Stress